starkfell/apache/README.md

-# apache
+## apache
-Apache Server running on Ubuntu 14.04 using Docker
+Apache Server running on Ubuntu Server 14.04.

-To install using docker:
+Use the following command below to run in Docker

 `docker run -d -t -p 80:80 starkfell/apache`